dropdog/docs/docs/learn.md

  - [git-flow](https://github.com/nvie/gitflow).
 A method as also as a collection of commands for successful git branching and development.
  - (Optional) [git hub](https://hub.github.com/).
 A tool to help create pull requests, compare commits, view issues and make your life on GH better.
  - (Optional) [git extras](https://github.com/tj/git-extras).
-Some useful git aliases/wrappers for humans (summary, undo, ignore, changelog etc)!
+Some useful git aliases/wrappers for humans (summary, undo, ignore, changelog etc).

 #### GUI Clients you can use.

-They are mostly used to see visual graphs of the commits, to solve conflicts, to browse repos etc.
+Git GUI clients are mostly used to see visual graphs of the commits, to solve conflicts, to browse repos etc.

  - [git-scm.com/downloads/guis](https://git-scm.com/downloads/guis)
  - [tig, Text-mode interface for git](https://github.com/jonas/tig)

 #### Rewriting git history

  - [Git Tools - Rewriting History](http://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)
  - [Git: Revert a Commit Already Pushed to a Remote Repository](http://christoph.ruegg.name/blog/git-howto-revert-a-commit-already-pushed-to-a-remote-reposit.html)